 - George’s Lowcountry Table, an upscale full-service restaurant, offers two prime rib dinners for $35 on Thursdays.
 Add a bottle of house red or white wine for $10.

 Beyond foodie fun, options abound to extend your time together without spending a whole lot of cash.
 Here are some budget-friendly ideas for fun around Athens:

-- Head to any of Athens’ six craft breweries to learn how beer is made, taste an assortment of styles, or just hang out among beer enthusiasts and curiosity-seekers from near and far.
-Tours, sampling opportunities, and events like live musical performances, food truck rallies, and new release parties are routinely on tap alongside delicious brews at Terrapin Brewery, Southern Brewing Company, Akademia Brewing, Creature Comforts Brewing, Normaltown Brewing, and Athentic Brewing.
+- Follow the Athens Beer Trail by heading to any of Athens’ six craft breweries to learn how beer is made, taste an assortment of styles or just hang out among beer enthusiasts and curiosity-seekers from near and far.
+Tours, sampling opportunities and events like live musical performances, food truck rallies and new release parties are routinely on tap alongside delicious brews at Terrapin Brewery, Southern Brewing Company, Akademia Brewing, Creature Comforts Brewing, Normaltown Brewing and Athentic Brewing.

 - Take a hike.
 Whether you prefer a vigorous workout or meandering through nature, there’s a trail worth exploring—and holding hands along—for free.

 - Discover the State Botanical Garden of Georgia, a stellar 313-acre collection of flowers, plants, and even birds—all with no admission fee.

 - Tour the Georgia Museum of Art, home to over 10,000 works of art.
 It’s free!